Posted: 5/18/22 | May 18th, 2022

 11. The White Tiger, by Aravind Adiga

 At first, I couldn’t get into this book.
 I didn’t like the format or how he wrote it and I was thinking of putting it down.
 Then, suddenly, a day had passed and I was almost done with it.
 So the book grew on me!
 The main character, Balram, is an antihero who revels in his self-serving ways as he works to get out of his village in India to become a powerful man.
+It was a NYT bestseller and won the Man Booker Prize in 2008, so even if the book doesn’t hook you right away stick with it!

 12. Scotland Beyond the Bagpipes, by Helen Ochyra

 Ochyra is a UK travel writer who realized that, despite many visits to Scotland for work, she had never really seen the country.
 So, spured by the loss of her mother, she hops in a car and heads off to explore Scotland in depth to get a better sense of the country.
 This book is funny, easy to read, and full of insights into Scotland (a place I love immensely).
+If you’ve been to Scotland, you’ll appreciate her stories and insights.
+And if you haven’t, this book will spur you to book a trip!

 13. The Signature of All Things, by Elizabeth Gilbert